Clarissa Molina: NBL VIP 2016 - Nuestra Belleza Latina 2016

 In 2016, Clarissa Molina was chosen by the production of Nuestra Belleza Latina to compete in Nuestra Belleza Latina 2016.
 The season was referred to as "NBL VIP" and was the shows first All Star season, consisting of twenty-six returning non-winning/runner up contestants representing the shows nine seasons for a second chance to win the title.
 On May 22, 2016, after 6 weeks of competition Clarissa Molina was crowned as Nuestra Belleza Latina 2016, making her the second Dominican to obtain the title, after Francisca Lachapel in 2015.
 Clarissa and Francisca's wins made the Dominican Republic the first nation to obtain crowns in two consecutive years.
 Clarissa's win also ties the Dominican Republic and Mexico for the second most wins, each nation obtaining two crowns.
 She is also the second winner to have been born in the 1990s after Marisela de Montecristo.

 Career

 Molina currently works as a social media correspondent on the TV show El Gordo y la Flaca.

-Filmography

-Her dream was always to be a Hollywood star, and in 2018 she got her wish.
-Molina starred the Dominican movie Que Leon, accompanied by the reggaeton artist Ozuna.
-The movie is about how a relationship blooms between two people with different social statuses.